griffio/reactjs-browserify-starter/README.md

 Use ```--ignore-scripts=false``` if you have blocked npm scripting commands.

-Creates react-bundle.js using npm 'pre' script to speedup builds and rebuilds.

-Only the application code is contained in bundle.js.
+Creates **react-bundle.js** using npm 'pre' script to speedup builds and rebuilds.
+This means the vendor modules are not built each time "watch" fires.
+Only the application code is contained in **bundle.js**.

 Allows live updates to code changes via livereactload plugin for browserify.